-Clark County Prepares for 9th Annual Overdose & Fentanyl Awareness Day at Vancouver Waterfront Park
+Clark County gathers for 9th Annual Overdose & Fentanyl Awareness Day

-On Thursday, August 21, the community will come together at the Vancouver Waterfront Park from 3:00 to 7:00 p.m. for Clark County’s 9th Annual Overdose & Fentanyl Awareness Day.
-This annual event is part of International Overdose Awareness Day—the world’s largest campaign to end overdose—bringing people together to raise awareness, honor the lives lost, and provide hope, healing, and connection for those impacted.
+On Thursday, August 21, the community came together at the Vancouver Waterfront Park from 3 to 7 p.m. for Clark County’s 9th Annual Overdose & Fentanyl Awareness Day.
+This annual event, part of International Overdose Awareness Day—the world’s largest campaign to end overdose—brought people together to raise awareness, honor the lives lost, and provide hope, healing, and connection for those impacted.

 The Vancouver event began in 2017, led by Lyn Fortner after losing her son Ryan to a heroin overdose in 2012.
-What started as a grassroots effort has grown into a countywide day of remembrance and action, with partner organizations, advocates, and community members joining forces to address the overdose crisis.
+What started as a grassroots effort has grown, with partner organizations, advocates, and community members joining forces to address the overdose crisis.

 • Memorial displays honoring loved ones lost to overdose, offering space for grief, reflection, and remembrance.